Cael-Pairrett/Hello-World-/README.md

 - Python
 - SQL
-- Excel (Power Query, Pivot Tables, dashboards)
+- Excel
-- VS Code / Spyder
+- Spyder
 - GitHub

 ---

 ## Right now

-- Building small projects for my portfolio
+- Building Python and SQL projects for practice
+- Learning how to use GitHub
 - Practicing analytics and data visualization
 - Looking for internships in data analytics, business intelligence, or tech roles